 - A system that automatically reunites your image with its metadata and original pixels.

-This service does not prevent image theft, but it alerts photographers and agencies when their images are online.
-And it is the only reverse search engine designed to return not only the image but also its credit and metadata.
+This service does not prevent image theft but it alerts photographers and agencies when their images are online.
+It is the only reverse search engine designed to return not only the image but also its credit and metadata.